Xperaz/Coffee-shop/README.md

 ```

-> For example in above code we can pass a third argument with some options, like option once i can use it to trigger event only once so when event happen i will turn to false iside event handler.
+> For example in the above code we can pass a third argument with some options, like an option ```once``` I can use it to trigger an event only once so when the event happens I will turn to a false inside event handler.<br/>
-> For passive option, It enables developers to opt-in to better scroll performance by eliminating the need for scrolling to block on touch and wheel event listeners.
+> For the passive option, enables developers to opt-in to better scroll performance by eliminating the need for scrolling to block on touch and wheel event listeners<br/>.

+**_More About Passive_**

-**Problem**: All modern browsers have a threaded scrolling feature to permit scrolling to run smoothly even when expensive JavaScript is running, but this optimization is partially defeated by the need to wait for the results of any touchstart and touchmove handlers, which may prevent the scroll entirely by calling preventDefault() on the event.
+**Problem**: All modern browsers have a threaded scrolling feature to permit scrolling to run smoothly even when expensive JavaScript is running, but this optimization is partially defeated by the need to wait for the results of any ```touchstart``` and ```touchmove``` handlers, which may prevent the scroll entirely by calling preventDefault() on the event.<br/>

 **Solution: {passive: true}**